microsoft/pxt/tests/project-tools-test/README.md

   images/text/undo, confirmed deletion and last-board protection, save errors/retry, desktop hide/reveal with retained notes/drawing/undo/pin, all 16 colors on mobile and footer spacing.
-  Contrast checks use the production stylesheet order (shared menu styles load after project-tools) and the actual theme manager.
-They check icons, text and keyboard focus through idle/hover/pressed/expanded states on mobile and desktop, plus system forced colors.
-Light/dark regression palettes and shared high contrast always run.
-With the sibling Arcade checkout (or `PXT_ARCADE_PATH`), every Arcade color theme and its override CSS is included automatically.
+  Keyboard focus indicators are checked on mobile and desktop using the production stylesheet order (shared menu styles load after project-tools).
+System forced-color checks remain, but the suite does not enforce numeric contrast thresholds across every editor theme; those palettes can intentionally include lower-contrast colors.

 Bitmap/schema checks and the startup experiment guard are also covered by [the editor suite](../pxt-editor-test/editorrunner.ts), run with `gulp testpxteditor`.